-This summer, we decided to take our 4, 5, 8 and 10 year old on a similar adventure, with Noblesville just about 30 minutes from our home near downtown Indy, it’s the perfect location for this summer activity.
+One summer, we decided to take our 4, 5, 8, and 10-year-old on a similar adventure, but make it family-friendly.
+Since Noblesville is just about 30 minutes from our home near downtown Indy, it’s the perfect location for this summer activity.

 White River Canoe Company

 This outfitter sits right on the White River and their site is where you’ll start your adventure and end your adventure.
-Pull in to the driveway and check-in at the office.
+Pull into the driveway and check in at the office to get started on your tube rentals.
 Be sure to fill out your waivers online before you arrive to save time and avoid a $5 paper waiver fee.
 Otherwise, you can do this from your phone when you arrive.

-From here, you’ll wait for a school bus to come pick you up and take you upriver to Potter’s Bridge where you’ll begin your journey down the river.
-This is the location that you’ll end up getting out of the river after your tube trip.
-You can also leave one vehicle at this site (River Road Site, 17180 River Road, Noblesville) and then drive yourself to Potter’s Bridge and meet the equipment truck there.
-This is what we did to maintain social distancing.
+From here, you’ll wait for a school bus to come pick you up and take you upriver to Potter’s Bridge where you’ll begin your journey down the river and go tubing.
+This is the location where you’ll end up getting out of the river after your tube trip.
+You can also leave one vehicle at this site (River Road Site, 17180 River Road, Noblesville) and then skip the shuttle services and drive yourself to Potter’s Bridge and meet the equipment truck there.
 Just don’t forget your keys!

 On the day that we took our trip, it hadn’t rained significantly in about two weeks.
 My daughters enjoyed dragging us through some areas and steering us clear of fallen tree debris, but it wasn’t bad at all.
 Our trip took about 3 1/2 hours and it was fantastic, save for a few moments in the beginning when one of my children decided this wasn’t the activity for her — but she changed her mind after a little while.

-What to Pack for Your River Tube Trip
+What to Pack for Your Indiana Tube Trip

 You’ll probably want a towel for the car ride home and maybe even a change of clothes.